![]() |

 who came to see

-their newfoundlanded strangers
+newfoundlanded strangers

 from across the sea